 Sure, you might know how many people opened your last email or clicked a CTA.
 But how do you know if that campaign actually influenced pipeline?
 Or drove revenue from the right segment?

-That’s where Salesforce Data Cloud comes in.
-When paired with Marketing Cloud, it allows RevOps and Marketing teams to go far beyond surface metrics and into true campaign attribution—tracking exactly how your journeys impact sales, retention, and LTV.
+That’s where Salesforce Data 360 (formerly Data Cloud) comes in.
+When paired with Agentforce Marketing (formerly Marketing Cloud), it allows RevOps and Marketing teams to go far beyond surface metrics and into true campaign attribution—tracking exactly how your journeys impact sales, retention, and LTV.

-In this post, we’ll walk through how to use Data Cloud to measure Marketing Cloud campaign attribution, prove ROI, and optimize performance at every stage.
+In this post, we’ll walk through how to use Data 360 to measure Agentforce Marketing campaign attribution, prove ROI, and optimize performance at every stage.

 Why Traditional Attribution Isn’t Cutting It